DavidAnson/markdownlint/doc/Rules.md

 Set the `code_blocks` parameter to `false` to disable this rule for code blocks.

+Rationale: Incorrect capitalization of proper names is usually a mistake.

 <a name="md045"></a>

 ## MD045 - Images should have alternate text (alt text)